 At Johns Hopkins University, linguistics is fully integrated into the Department of Cognitive Science.
-Our research focuses on integrating formal linguistics within a broader cognitive science perspective by addressing questions about the nature of linguistic representations themselves, their processing, the architecture and learnability of the grammar, the implementation of linguistic theories in terms of neural computations, and language acquisition in the broader context of cognitive development.
+Our research focuses on integrating formal linguistics within a broader cognitive science perspective by addressing questions about the nature of linguistic representations themselves, their processing, the architecture and learnability of the grammar, the implementation of linguistic theories in terms of neural computations, as well as language emergence and language acquisition in the broader context of cognitive development.

 The department offers basic and advanced undergraduate and graduate training covering all core areas including: